smith-garrett/FirstPassageTools.jl/paper/paper.md

 probability density for how long it takes to be absorbed in a particular absorbing state conditional on not being absorbed in another state).

-Some examples of how to set up, sample, and fit first-passage time distributions are provided in the `notebooks/` directory of the repository.
+Installation instructions and a basic example are provided in the repository's [`README` file](https://github.com/garrett-m-smith/FirstPassageTools.jl).
+Further examples of how to set up, sample, and fit first-passage time distributions are provided in the `notebooks` directory of the repository.

 # Acknowledgements